History of the Geelong Football Club: Origins

 Records of football matches in Geelong date to 1858.
 The Geelong Advertiser appears to indicate that Geelong had Saturday football teams regularly "hacked shins" in March 1859.
-In April 1859 local teetotaler Mr. William "Stitt" Jenkins (of Liverpool, England and Melbourne) who had been working in Geelong from 1853 educating local youths made repeated to form an athletic club to play football on Saturday afternoons and May The formation of the Melbourne Football Club in May 1859 appears to have spurred the Pivotonians to incorporate a club of their own.
+In April 1859 local teetotaler Mr. William "Stitt" Jenkins (of Liverpool, England and Melbourne) who had been working in Geelong from 1853 educating local youths made repeated calls to form an athletic club to play football on Saturday afternoons in April and May of that year.
+The formation of the Melbourne Football Club in May 1859 appears to have spurred the Pivotonians to incorporate a club of their own.

 The Geelong Football Club was formally established at a meeting held in the Victoria Hotel on 18 July 1859.

 Historian Graeme Atkinson considers it likely that Geelong's rules were drawn up prior to the establishment of both Geelong and Melbourne Football Club's and that club's rules being drafted on 17 May 1859.
 Rules allegedly used by the Geelong Football Club in 1859 were originally written down by hand.
 A reprint of what were believed in 1923 to have been the Geelong's eleven 1859 rules appeared in the Geelong Advertiser courtesy of Fred Blackham from an old folded card.
 These reprinted rules, which appeared to differ only slightly from Melbourne Football Club's rules, notably do not mention a requirement to bounce the ball which was to feature early in Geelong's rules, however the scrimmage rule showed more influence of rugby football than Melbourne's rules.

 The club contested its first interclub match against Melbourne at Argyle Square in 1860, which finished as a scoreless draw.
 The two clubs fostered a strong early rivalry.
 Mangan (1992) states that Geelong introduced the running bounce due to an ongoing dispute between the two clubs which came to a head during a match in 1862.
 Melbourne members familiar with the rugby rules were regularly flaunting their own rules of not running with the ball (particularly H. C. A. Harrison but also Tom Wills) carrying it great distances while not being penalised by the umpires.
 The rules at the time were written in such a way as it could be interpreted by the umpire that the players were allowed sufficient time (to continue to run) for as long as they needed to prepare an effective kick, that is, virtually indefinitely.
 Geelong officials asserted that the game was "not meant to be played like rugby", began to enforce its rule of bouncing the ball at a certain distance (the exact distance is unknown) while carrying it for matches between the two clubs.
 This rule was later standardised in Victoria in 1866.